 Supplier Greenhouse Gas, Water and Waste Reporting

-Lenovo leverages its membership in the EICC to collaborate on industry issues such as conflict minerals, and we support multi-industry efforts to address the issues.
+Lenovo leverages its membership in the RBA to collaborate on industry issues such as conflict minerals, and we support multi-industry efforts to address the issues.

 Lenovo supports a precautionary approach, ensuring that appropriate actions are taken even if cause-and-effect relationships are not fully established scientifically.
 Lenovo’s priority is to use environmentally preferable materials whenever applicable.